 H2 headings have a larger font and stand out more than just adding a bold text.

-If you are using WordPress for your blogging platform, H1 is used for the main heading of the post.
+If you are using WordPress for your blogging platform, H1 is used as the main heading of the post.

 H2 is a subheading for the H1.

 H3 can be used to for subcategories for an H2 heading.

 WordPress makes it easy to add H2 Subheadings to your posts.

 Click on the drop-down box on the left of the post menu bar.

 Click Heading 2

 By making your posts easy to read, you will be making it a more enjoyable experience for your readers.